 Fulvestrant may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fulvestrant (Faslodex)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Less serious side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about fulvestrant (Faslodex)?

-Before you receive fulvestrant, tell your doctor if you have liver disease, a bleeding or blood clotting disorder, thrombocytopenia (a low level of platelets in your blood), or if you are taking a blood thinner such as Coumadin.
+Before you receive fulvestrant, tell your doctor if you have liver disease, a bleeding or blood-clotting disorder, or thrombocytopenia (a low level of platelets in the blood).
+Also tell your doctor if you are taking a blood thinner such as warfarin (Coumadin, Jantoven).

 Call your doctor for instructions if you miss an appointment for your fulvestrant injection.